bormaxi8080/osint-timeline/DRAFT.md

 ----

+Digital Profiler's Toolki from @paulpogoda.
+This toolkit useful in profiling, research and digital investigations built for me and my trainees.
+Working and necessary tools only.
+All are tested in real cases, mostly free.
+UI an CLI tools separated: https://github.com/paulpogoda/Digital-Profiler-s-Toolkit

 ----

 **OSINT Tools, Services and Investigations:**

 ShodanSpider is an open-source tool for interacting with Shodan.
 It lets you search and extract data from Shodan without an API key, offering a simple command-line interface.
 Premium users can integrate their API key for more results.
 Ideal for penetration testers and cybersecurity researchers: https://github.com/shubhamrooter/ShodanSpider

+Face Anonymization Made Simple (WACV 2025).
+Our face anonymization technique preserves the original facial expressions, head positioning, eye direction, and background elements, effectively masking identity while retaining other crucial details.
+The anonymized face blends seamlessly into its original photograph, making it ideal for diverse real-world applications: https://github.com/hanweikung/face_anon_simple

 ----